Fraction calculator

 a) Multiply the whole number 3 by the denominator 4.
 Whole number 3 equally 3 * 4/4 = 12/4

-b) Add the answer from previous step 12 to the numerator 3.
+b) Add the answer from the previous step 12 to the numerator 3.
 New numerator is 12 + 3 = 15

 c) Write a previous answer (new numerator 15) over the denominator 4.

-Three and three quarters is fifteen quarters - Conversion a mixed number 2 4/5 to a improper fraction: 2 4/5 = 2 4/5 = 2 · 5 + 4/5 = 10 + 4/5 = 14/5
+Three and three quarters is fifteen quarters. - Conversion a mixed number 2 4/5 to a improper fraction: 2 4/5 = 2 4/5 = 2 · 5 + 4/5 = 10 + 4/5 = 14/5

 To find a new numerator: